Find Trade Colleges

 Perrysburg, OH

 The excellent associate degree programs at Owens Community College helped the school earn the #4 place on this year’s ranking of the best electromechanical engineering technology schools in Ohio.
-Owens State Community College is a medium-sized public school located in the large suburb of Perrysburg.
+Owens State Community College is a medium-sized public school located in the suburb of Perrysburg.

 #5